What is Autophagy?

 Additionally, ginger should enhance autophagy, decrease inflammation, and lower pain levels.

 In common with ginger, turmeric is a rhizome with anti-inflammatory properties.
 Turmeric contains the active compound, curcumin.

 Ulcerative colitis, diabetes, osteoarthritis, and lupus are just some of the conditions known to be improved by Turmeric.

 Resveratrol is a powerful plant compound found in grapes, berries, peanuts and red wine.
 It may also be said that resveratrol should also be beneficial for brain health, insulin sensitivity, blood pressure, and joint pain.

-A fruit that is rich in antioxidant flavonoids which are very beneficial for your heart health and cholesterol levels.
+Avocado is a fruit that is rich in antioxidant flavonoids which are very beneficial for your heart health and cholesterol levels.

 Native to the Mediterranean region, Oregano, Sage and Rosemary are three fragrant anti-inflammatory herbs.

-These are all regular guests in our kitchen, these herbs possess powerful anti-inflammatory and antioxidant compounds.
+However, these are all regular guests in our kitchen, these herbs possess powerful anti-inflammatory and antioxidant compounds.
 Not surprisingly, these herbs are a foundation stone of the Mediterranean Diet.

 Found in onions, leafy greens, tomatoes, berries and broccoli, quercetin is one of Dr Jockers favourite bioflavonoids.
 Because as well as enhancing autophagy, it can fight inflammation, improve immunity and prevent free radical damage.